 Conclusions

-Eating an healthful diet is essential in the recovery of depression.
+Eating a healthful diet is essential in the recovery of depression.
 Emphasize whole grains, whole fruit and vegetables, legumes, nuts, seeds.
 Use only cold-pressed oil sparingly, if at at all.
 Build up friendly gut bacteria by eating fiber-rich foods and substantially reducing, better yet, eliminating sugar, refined oil, and ultra-processed foods.
 Be sure you have good levels of vitamin B-12, vitamin D, and omega-3 fats.
 As important as nutrition is, learning how to recognize cognitive distortions and replacing them with positive thoughts, exercising in a green space, getting enough sleep, cultivating regularity in your schedule, and engaging in positive social activities are also equally important.

 © 2023, Wildwood Sanitarium.
 All rights reserved